bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/optimize-vscode.md.md

 -   **Activation Events**: `onLanguage: vue`.
 -   **Are resources optimized**: No.
 -   **File size**: 70.6 MB.
 -   **Activation time on my system**: 252ms.
-However, the “Finish Activate” stat is 3943ms!
+However, the "Finish Activate” stat is 3943ms!
 -   **Test suite**: Yes.
 -   **Actively maintained**: Yes.
 -   **Alternative extensions:** No obvious alternative.
 Formatting can be done with Prettier.